Aleksandr Solzhenitsyn

 Solzhenitsyn was born into a family that defied the Soviet anti-religious campaign in the 1920s and remained devout members of the Russian Orthodox Church.
-However, Solzhenitsyn lost his faith in Christianity, became an atheist, and embraced Marxism–Leninism.
-While serving as a captain in the Red Army during World War II, Solzhenitsyn was arrested by the SMERSH and sentenced to eight years in the Gulag and then internal exile for criticizing Soviet leader Joseph Stalin in a private letter.
-As a result of his experience in prison and the camps, he gradually became a philosophically-minded Eastern Orthodox Christian.
+However, he initially lost his faith in Christianity, became an atheist, and embraced Marxism–Leninism.
+While serving as a captain in the Red Army during World War II, Solzhenitsyn was arrested by SMERSH and sentenced to eight years in the Gulag and then internal exile for calling for the overthrow of the Soviet regime in private correspondence with another field officer.
+As a result of his experience in prison and the camps, he gradually became a philosophically minded Eastern Orthodox Christian.

 As a result of the Khrushchev Thaw, Solzhenitsyn was released and exonerated.
 He pursued writing novels about repression in the Soviet Union and his experiences.
-He published his first novel, One Day in the Life of Ivan Denisovich in 1962, with approval from Soviet leader Nikita Khrushchev, which was an account of Stalinist repressions.
-Solzhenitsyn's last work to be published in the Soviet Union was Matryona's Place in 1963.
+In 1962, he published his first novel, One Day in the Life of Ivan Denisovich—an account of Stalinist repressions—with approval from Soviet leader Nikita Khrushchev.
+His last work to be published in the Soviet Union was Matryona's Place in 1963.
 Following the removal of Khrushchev from power, the Soviet authorities attempted to discourage Solzhenitsyn from continuing to write.
-He continued to work on further novels and their publication in other countries including Cancer Ward in 1966, In the First Circle in 1968, August 1914 in 1971, and The Gulag Archipelago in 1973, the publication of which outraged the Soviet authorities.
-In 1974 Solzhenitsyn lost his Soviet citizenship and was flown to West Germany.
-In 1976, he moved with his family to the United States, where he continued to write.
-In 1990, shortly before the dissolution of the Soviet Union, his citizenship was restored, and four years later he returned to Russia, where he remained until his death in 2008.
+He continued to work on additional novels and their publication in other countries including Cancer Ward in 1966, In the First Circle in 1968, August 1914 in 1971 and The Gulag Archipelago—which outraged the Soviet authorities—in 1973.
+In 1974, he was stripped of his Soviet citizenship and flown to West Germany.
+He initially moved to Switzerland and then moved to Vermont in the United States with his family in 1976 and continued to write there.
+His Soviet citizenship was restored in 1990.
+He returned to Russia four years later and remained there until his death in 2008.

-He was awarded the 1970 Nobel Prize in Literature "for the ethical force with which he has pursued the indispensable traditions of Russian literature", and The Gulag Archipelago was a highly influential work that "amounted to a head-on challenge to the Soviet state", and sold tens of millions of copies.